2014 IN REVIEW

 Rafael Nadal, the two-time Mubadala World Tennis Champion (2009 and 2011) and current world number two, will make his sixth tournament appearance in Abu Dhabi this year.
 The Spanish star is excited to be back in Abu Dhabi and is the only player to have signed up to play every Mubadala World Tennis Championship since the tournament started.
-After a seven month absence from competitive tennis following a knee injury last season, Nadal came back with a vengeance in February 2013, making the VTR Open final and capturing his 37th clay-court title in Sao Paulo.

 The Spaniard started the season by winning his 61st title at Doha, beating Monfils in three sets making him No. 8 in Open Era title-leaders list, overtaking Andre Agassi (60).
 However, on 26 January, Rafa failed in his bid to capture a second Australian Open title in a four-set loss to Wawrinka, who broke a 12-match losing streak against him and saw the Spaniard’s 11-match winning streak come to an end.